 I created Midlife Moms Adventure Club to be a space where women could reconnect with their true identities and bring back the active woman that screaming to come out.
 It's a place to explore new and old activities and find other women who have similar interests.

-It's a platform to give you the tools that help life this seasons of life to it's fullest, with simple solutions to health and fitness that easily fit into your day so you can spend the rest of it doing what you love to do.
+It's a platform to give you the tools that help life this season of life to it's fullest, with simple solutions to health and wellness that easily fit into your day so you can spend the rest of it doing what you love to do.

 It's a space to help you move, heal, and play, both physically and emotionally.
-Through workouts and recipes that support our fluctuating hormones and energize instead of depleting us.
+Through movement and recipes that support our fluctuating hormones and energize instead of depleting us.
 Recovery and Restorative Programs to support our muscles and joints, and relieve our stress and anxiety.
-Training programs that help us become the best athletes possible and instill the self-confidence that we once had And a community of other women to both support us and join us in your play.
+Inspiration that helps us reclaim an active life of adventure and instill the self-confidence that we once had.
+And a community of other women to both support us and join us in your play.

 How can Midlife Moms Adventure Club help you?

 You've grown up now.
-You've made mistakes and you know the life that you want to life and it's an active one that keeps you Fit, Capable and Strong.
-You're leaving time in dust and reclaiming an active life for years to come.
+You've made mistakes and you know the life that you want to live and you're leaving time in dust and reclaiming an active life for years to come.
 Midlife Moms Adventure Club will help you realize all of the goals you've collected over the first half of your life, to ensure you're living the second half to it's fullest.

 Welcome to the club!
 I can't wait for you to get started.